Segelzwerg/SportToolBox/README.md

 The first feature is a simple speed calculator that accepts distance in km or m and time in ```h:m:s``` to calculate speed in km/h.

+Clone the project and simple run `docker-compose up` in your command line.
+Than open your browser on `localhost:8080`.

 ## Contributing to SportToolBox

 Please see [CONTRIBUTING.md](CONTRIBUTING.md)